-Autumn with the beautiful changing colors of the leaves, dropping temperatures and falling leaves has been the inspiration for many poems and famous quotes.
-Here is our curated collection of fall quotes and poems.
+Autumn with the beautiful changing colors of the leaves, dropping temperatures and falling leaves has been the inspiration for many poems.
+Here is our curated collection of fall poetry from renowned poets.

 - "Fall, Leaves, Fall" by Emily Bronte